apache/shardingsphere/docs/document/content/test-manual/pipeline-e2e-test/_index.en.md

 ## Test environment type

-Currently, Native and Docker are available.
+Currently, NATIVE and DOCKER are available.
-1. Native : Run on developer local machine.
-Need to start ShardingSphere-Proxy instance (run proxy installation package or run `org.apache.shardingsphere.proxy.Bootstrap` in IDE) and database instance by developer.
+1. NATIVE : Run on developer local machine.
+Need to start ShardingSphere-Proxy instance and database instance by developer.
 It could be used for local debugging.
-2. Docker : Run on Docker started by Maven plugin.
+2. DOCKER : Run on docker started by Maven plugin.
 It could be used for GitHub Actions, and it could be used for local debugging too.

 Supported databases: MySQL, PostgreSQL and openGuass.